-- The interest and the well-being of the employee as well as the continuity of the company operations, demands in-depth knowledge and understanding of the Compensation for Occupational Injuries and Diseases Act and the Occupational Health and Safety Act.
+- The interest and the well-being of the employee as well as the continuity of the company operations, demands in-depth knowledge and understanding of the Compensation for Occupational Injuries and Diseases Amendment Act, No 61 of 1997 and the Occupational Health and Safety Act 85 of 1993.
 It is very important to thoroughly investigate IODs as it gives you a good idea of how the accident occurred and how to prevent it from happening in the future by removing hazards and making the work environment safer.

 - Identify and record potential hazards

 - Determining whether current hazard controls are effective